2021 Michigan Wolverines football team: Indiana

 On November 6, Michigan defeated Indiana, 29–7, before a crowd of 109,890 at Michigan Stadium.
 Michigan lost to Indiana, 38–21, in 2020, but Indiana had not won at Michigan Stadium since 1967.

 The first quarter was scoreless until the final play of the quarter when Jake Moody kicked a 34-yard field goal.
 Three plays later, David Ojabo sacked Donaven McCulley, causing McCulley to fumble.
-Christopher Hinton Jr. recovered the ball at the Indiana 24-yard line, and Hassan Haskins took a short pass for 20 yards to the four-yard line and, two plays later, ran two yards for a touchdown.
+Christopher Hinton recovered the ball at the Indiana 24-yard line, and Hassan Haskins took a short pass for 20 yards to the four-yard line and, two plays later, ran two yards for a touchdown.
 Indiana responded with their only scoring drive of the game, as Donaven McCulley completed two passes to Peyton Hendershot and ran 24 yards to the Michigan two-yard line.
 Chris Childress carried it across to bring the Hoosiers within three points.
 On the next drive, Haskins broke away for his longest gain of the year, a 62-yard run down the left sideline to the Indiana 13-yard line.
 Two plays later, Cade McNamara threw a 12-yard touchdown pass to Luke Schoonmaker, which made the score 17–7 in favor of Michigan at half-time.

 Michigan added the only points in the third quarter on two field goals by Moody, from 32 yards, and 34 yards, respectively.
 On Michigan's first play from scrimmage in the fourth quarter, McNamara passed for 50 yards to Cornelius Johnson at the Indiana 10-yard line.
 Two plays later, he threw an eight-yard touchdown pass to Schoonmaker.
 McNamara was sacked on attempt at a two-point conversion.
 Late in the fourth quarter, J. J. McCarthy threw his first interception of the year on a pass that tipped high into the air off the hands of Cornelius Johnson.

 Michigan rushed for 188 yards, including 168 yards and a touchdown by Haskins.
 McNamara and J. J. McCarthy combined for 223 passing yards, two touchdowns, and one interception.
 The defense held Indiana to 195 yards of total offense (88 passing and 107 rushing).
 David Ojabo recorded a sack and his Big Ten-leading fourth forced fumble of the season.